DISPURA OZONE GENERATORS FOR WATER & WASTE WATER TREATMENT

 REMOVAL OF PHENOLS

-Ozone is a viable alternative for industrial wastewater pre-treatment.
+Ozone is a an alternative for industrial wastewater pre-treatment.
 This would be a preferred treatment where the toxicity of the water and pollutant content is not conducive for biological treatment.

 Ozone is capable of removing cyanide from wastewater in conjunction with Hydrogen Peroxide.